slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'All battles are won or lost before they are ever fought.' -- Sun Tzu*

+You can’t predict but you can prepare.
 Plan ahead and prepare for the highly probable scenarios.
-Make the decisions right now.
-When in the moment of making the decision, you have already done it.

 > *'The best way to predict the future is to invent it.' -- Alan Kay*